merrywhether/ip6plus-tracker/README.md

 This is a Python-based command line tool to allow you track the inventory of iPhone 6+s at your local Apple Store.
 I can only guarantee that it will run on a Mac (due to the nature of some of the sound events), and it is based entirely on standard-library functionality to ensure the easiest setup for non-developers.

+This tool was developed for the MacRumors community, as posted [here](http://forums.macrumors.com/showthread.php?p=19868260#post19868260).

 --------

 It tracks phones by model number, and it features 2 main modes: